gesslar/BeDocs/docs/actions/contracts/index.md

 ### Getting meta with it

-Essentially, what is happening when you create a contract, is that you are defining a schema that describes the shape of the data the action is willing to work with.
-And this schema is governed by the BeDoc schema (which is governed by the JSON schema schema... anyway).
+When you create a contract, you're defining a schema that describes the shape of the data the action will accept.
+This schema follows the BeDoc schema (which, yes, follows the JSON schema schema... it's schemas all the way down).

 :::note